bviggiano/pact/README.md

 ## Key Features ✨
-- **Configurable Masking**: Easily convert fully solved programming assignments into student-friendly "skelton" files by masking solution code and replacing with placeholders.
+- **Configurable Masking**: Easily convert programming assignment solutions into student-friendly "skelton" files by masking solution code and replacing with placeholders.

 - **Testing and Grading integration**:
 Write unit tests for assignments that can be utilized with Gradescope or your own custom testing framework to automatically grade student submissions.